 If you’ve been diagnosed as deficient then you should supplement with vitamin D all year round and follow up with your GP from time to time.
 But supplementation during the summer isn’t limited to people with known deficiencies.
 Avid sunscreen wearers, office workers that don’t get to enjoy the sunshine, people on medications such as statins, the elderly (65 years and older) and those with dark skin poorly make vitamin D from direct sunlight.
 So it’s likely that these groups of people would benefit from supplementing all year too.

 How much vitamin D should you supplement with?

 The standard recommendation is 10 micrograms a day.
 For 97.5% of the population that dose will maintain a concentration of 25nmol/L of vitamin D in the blood.
 The reality is that for most people, 25 nmol/L isn’t enough for optimal wellbeing.
 It’s challenging to know exactly how much you need without having an idea of your current status.
 Some people require as much as 100 nmol/L. But there are risks to blind supplementation of this vitamin.
 Vitamin D is a fat soluble, meaning that the body is capable of preserving stores.
 So it is possible to take too much.
 If you suspect that you are deficient, I highly recommend visiting your GP or a Registered Nutritional Therapist for a test.
 It’s relatively inexpensive (approximately £40) and will give you peace of mind of how much vitamin D you need.

 Vitamin D deficiency is a very real problem, especially here in the UK where we don’t get enough sun.
-A Vit D3 supplement is crucial for supporting the normal function of immunity.
+A Vitamin D supplement, such as Beam & Balance is crucial for supporting the normal function of immunity.